shujuuu/public/Welcome.md

-Welcome to Swimm! 👋
+**Hey** 👋

-We believe that a great onboarding process consists of clear hands-on walkthroughs.
-In Swimm, we call them **Units** - walkthroughs that have been generated from your codebase, by people in your team and organization, to learn and start contributing to. 😎

-**Playlists** are ordered sequences of Units.
-You are currently within the `Getting Started with Swimm` Playlist.
-In this short Playlist we will show you how to play a Unit.
+Welcome to an intro Playlist to Swimm.
+You’re about to walk through some carefully  selected Swimm highlights.
+Playlists usually include several Units that help navigate new codebases, or tasks and documentation also directly linked to a repo of choice.

+There are 3 Units in this Playlist:
+How to Play Units
+Swimm commands
+Find more Swimm resources

+**Tip** You don’t have to complete a Unit before moving to the next one, feel free to skim, skip, explore, and come back when you need to.

-If you have any question at all, you can always email us at `info@swimm.io`.
+If you have any questions at all, you can always email us at info@swimm.io.